beagleview/open-quiz-api/README.md

-# open-quiz-with-firebase
+# open-quiz-api
-this project help to setup quiz service and use fire store to store data
+this project help to setup quiz api and use firebase for store data